sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-pivot-unpivot.md

   glueContext = GlueContext(sc)
   ```
 ### 2. Data Loading:
-* Purpose: Loads the employee salary data from a CSV file stored in S3 into a DataFrame.
+* Objective: Loads the employee salary data from a CSV file stored in S3 into a DataFrame.
-* Code Example:
+* Implementation:
   ```ruby
   df = spark.read.option("header", "true").csv("s3://ti-p-data/hr-data/employee_dept/")
   ```
 ### 3. Pivot Operation:
-* Purpose: Transforms the dataset to create a new DataFrame where each selected month becomes a separate column with corresponding salary data.
+* Objective: Transforms the dataset to create a new DataFrame where each selected month becomes a separate column with corresponding salary data.
-* Code Example:
+* Implementation:
   ```ruby
   from pyspark.sql.functions import col months = ['January', 'February', 'March']